American Indians and Alaska Natives suffer from one of the highest rates of victimization in the country.

 The response to sexual victimization in American Indian and Alaska Native communities is complicated by significant challenges, including a lack of resources, little community dialogue on the issue, victim reluctance to report a crime, and a difficulty in coordinating responses across agencies.
 Some strategies have shown promise in addressing the issue, such as promoting community partnerships, hosting community forums to encourage open and honest dialogue, and offering healing options that incorporate tribal beliefs and customs.

 In August 2020, the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking released an updated guide to provide sex offender registration personnel in Indian Country with useful information to assist in efforts toward implementing and maintaining implementation of the Sex Offender Registration and Notification Act (SORNA).
-The Guide to SORNA Implementation in Indian Country also contains links to templates and guidance documents designed to help tribes with the implementation process.
+The second edition of the Guide to SORNA Implementation in Indian Country also contains links to templates and guidance documents designed to help tribes with the implementation process.

-Research supported by the National Institute of Justice found that village public safety officers in Alaska – paraprofessional first responders serving tribal communities – have significantly affected law enforcement’s response to reported cases of sexual abuse involving minors.
+Research supported by the National Institute of Justice (NIJ) found that village public safety officers in Alaska – paraprofessional first responders serving tribal communities – have significantly affected law enforcement’s response to reported cases of sexual abuse involving minors.

 Missing children cases also present unique challenges for tribal communities, and time plays an even more critical role in these situations.
 Primarily, agencies must quickly determine who has jurisdiction over the case.
 Any number of law enforcement agencies may have jurisdiction to conduct the investigation depending upon where the crime was committed, who committed the crime, and the nature of the crime.